Cardcaptor Sakura: Manga

 Cardcaptor Sakura began as a manga series written and illustrated by the manga artist group Clamp.
-It was serialized in the monthly shōjo (aimed at young girls) manga magazine Nakayoshi from the May 1996 to June 2000 issue.
+It was serialized in the monthly shōjo (aimed at young girls) manga magazine Nakayoshi from the June 1996 to August 2000 issues.
 The individual chapters were collected and published in 12 tankōbon volumes by Kodansha from November 1996 to July 2000.
 Kodansha released the first six volumes in bilingual editions that included both Japanese and English from May 2000 to July 2001.
 The bilingual volumes were part of an experimental line for helping Japanese children learn English.
 Kodansha stopped releasing the bilingual editions after the series was licensed in English for distribution in North America by Tokyopop.

+In addition to the regular 50 chapters of the manga series, Clamp also wrote and drew two special chapters that were released in Japan as part of two volumes of a collection of artbooks titled Cardcaptor Sakura: Illustrated Collection.
+The first special chapter, which was published in the first volume, focuses on Toya and Sakura’s relationship, with Toya caring for her while she has a cold.
+The second special chapter, which focuses on Sakura's (at that time unrealized) love for Syaoran, has a similar premise, but with Syaoran catching a cold and Sakura caring for him while he is unwell.

 Tokyopop released the volumes of Cardcaptor Sakura from March 2000 to August 2003.
 Tokyopop initially released the first six volumes with the book "flipped" from the original Japanese orientation, in which the book is read from right-to-left, to the Western format with text oriented from left-to-right.
 These volumes were later re-released with the original orientation in two box sets, each containing three volumes.
 Volumes seven through twelve were released in the original orientation with the subtitle Master of the Clow.
 Madman Entertainment used Tokyopop's English translation to release the series in Australia and New Zealand.
 Dark Horse Manga published an English edition of the series in four omnibus volumes containing three of the original volumes each from October 2010 and September 2012.
 After Dark Horse Comics' license expired, Kodansha Comics licensed it and began releasing the series in hardcover Collector's Edition volumes in 2019.
 The manga series is licensed for additional regional language releases by Pika Édition in France, Star Comics in Italy, Egmont Manga & Anime in Germany, Editora JBC in Brazil, Ever Glory Publishing in Taiwan, Ediciones Glénat in Spain, Editorial Ivrea in Argentina, and Editorial Toukan and later Editorial Kamite in Mexico.